 Our therapists are fully trained in ART so that you get the best treatment possible, and the fastest results.Request Appointment

 Active Release Technique (ART) is a state of the art soft tissue system/movement based massage technique that treats problems that result from overused muscles.
-ART works for muscles, tendons, ligaments, fascia and nerves.
-Conditions such as headaches, back pain, carpal tunnel syndrome, shin splints, shoulder pain, sciatica, plantar fasciitis, knee problems, and tennis elbow can be resolved quickly with ART.
+ART works for muscles, tendons, ligaments, fascia, and nerves.
+Conditions that can be resolved quickly with ART include:

 Each of these factors can cause the body to produce tough, dense scar tissue in the affected area.
 This scar tissue binds up and ties down tissues that need to move.
 Build-up of scar tissue causes muscles to become shorter and weaker, tension on tendons causes tendonitis, and nerves can become trapped.
 This can cause a number of problems, including reduced range of motion, loss of strength, and pain.
 If a nerve is trapped you may also feel tingling, numbness, and weakness.